 - If you'd rather make almond flour zucchini bread (instead of muffins), you can definitely do that with this recipe.
 Use a standard loaf pan and bake for 50-60 minutes.

-- If your batter looks too wet- It's possible you didn't get enough liquid out of the zucchini.
-Add 1 Tbsp of cassava flour to soak up the extra liquid.
-If your batter looks too dry - Add 1 Tbsp of coconut milk.
+- If your batter looks too wet– It’s possible you didn’t get enough liquid out of the zucchini.
+Add 1 Tbsp of almond flour.

-- If your baked muffins are sticking to the paper - Make sure they're cool before trying to eat them (it's hard, I know).
+- If your baked muffins are sticking to the paper – Make sure they’re cool before trying to eat them (it’s hard to wait, I know).

 FAQ & Troubleshooting